element-hq/element-web/docs/labs.md

 ## Font scaling (`feature_font_scaling`)

-Enables font scaling options for accessibility and breaks out all appearance related settings into their own tab.
+Enables font scaling options for accessibility.
+To alter the scale check the appearance tab in settings.

 ## Message pinning (`feature_pinning`)